dotnet/designs/accepted/2019/support-for-memory-limits.md

 Note: [.NET Framework 4.8 and 4.8.1](https://github.com/microsoft/dotnet-framework-docker/discussions/935) have the same behavior but `COMPlus_RUNNING_IN_CONTAINER` must be set.
 Also processor count is affected (in the same way) by `COMPlus_PROCESSOR_COUNT`.

 Let's look at some examples.
+They are also demonstrated in [Testing GC Heap Counts with Containers](https://github.com/dotnet/runtime/issues/71413).

 ### Memory constrained; CPU unconstrained